essif-lab/framework/docs/terms/dictionary-file.md

 typeid: dictionary-file
 stage: draft
 hoverText: "Dictionary-file: a file whose contents specifies the contents of a Dictionary."
-glossaryText: "a file whose contents specifies the contents of a %Dictionary%."
+glossaryText: "a file whose contents specifies the contents of a %%dictionary|dictionary%%."
 ---

 ### Short Description